-16. Which of the following America 250 | CT Commission themes does your organization seek to align your programming with?
+16. Which of the following America 250 CT Commission themes does your organization seek to align your programming with?

 Check all that apply.

 Tell inclusive stories that represent all of the people of Connecticut, past and present, focusing on those that continue the nation's reckoning with the totality of its past

 Honor the power of place in Connecticut, focusing on local stories that encourage and engage the unique identities and contributions of a community

-Engage the public in the process of doing history by inviting audiences to engage with the historical method and primary sources
+☐ Engage the public in the process of doing history by inviting audiences to engage with the historical method and primary sources

 For the Common Good: Encourage civic engagement using the ideals outline in our founding documents

-Partisanship & Historical Accuracy
+Parti sanship & Historical Accuracy

-17. Is your organization nonpartisan in nature?\
+17. Is your organization nonpartisan in nature?

+Mark only one oval.

+Yes

-Ves No
+◯ No

-Programming that is promoted as 250th-affiliated may be subject to review for \ accuracy of historical information.
+18. Programming that is promoted as 250th-affiliated may be subject to review for accuracy of historical information.
 If this is deemed necessary at any point, do you consent to this review?

+Mark only one oval.

 Yes

+○ No

-Additional Information
+Addi tional Information

-19. Is there any additional information about your organization that you wish to share?
+- Is there any additional information about your organization that you wish to sha